Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 4. Fromm Hall is an all women's residential community.
 Men are welcome as guests on floors 1 through 5, however, men are only allowed as overnight guests on floors One (1) through Four (4).

-Posting: SHaRE is responsible for monitoring all literature distributed or posted in the public areas of residence halls and independent living units.
-All literature to be distributed or posted needs to be approved in advance by the ASUSF Graphics and Publicity Center, located in University Center 4th Floor, and SHaRE, located in University Center 5th Floor.
+SHaRE is responsible for monitoring all literature distributed or posted in the public areas of residence halls and independent living units.
+All literature to be distributed or posted needs to be approved in advance and distributed by Student Leadership and Engagement, located in University Center 4th Floor.
 Information is approved and posted based on the following criteria:

 - SHaRE reserves the right to refuse to post fliers attempting to sell goods, furniture, or services.